prjsab01/tubertify/DEPLOYMENT.md

 ### 4. Deploy

-1. Click "Save and Deploy"
-2. Wait for build to complete (3-5 minutes)
-3. Your app will be available at `https://your-project.pages.dev`
+Commit and push these changes to your main branch.
+Cloudflare Pages will automatically rebuild and deploy.

 ## 🌐 Custom Domain (Optional)